Sorry we couldn’t find anything

 Before you begin to trade, you should obtain a clear explanation of all commission, fees and other charges for which you will be liable.
 These charges will affect your net profit or loss.

-8. Transactions In Other Jurisdictions
+8. Transactions in Other Jurisdictions

 Transactions on markets in other jurisdictions, including markets formally linked to a domestic market, may expose you to additional risk.
 Such markets may be subject to regulation, which may offer different or diminished investor protection.
 Your local regulatory authority will be unable to compel the enforcement of the rules of regulatory authorities or markets in other jurisdictions where your transactions have been effected.